ammorris90/applepie/README.md

 This a simple hangman-esque game where you guess the word by tapping letters.
 Once you're out of apple, you're out of luck.

 ### Built With:
-built with Xcode, Interface Builder, Swift
+Xcode, Interface Builder, and Swift